Connect with others who understand.

 Long-Term Side Effects

 Targeted drugs are still new, so researchers are still learning whether there may be long-term side effects.
 Scientists do know that some side effects of cancer treatment, like heart damage caused by chemotherapy, can last a lifetime.
-You may hear more about the long-term side effects of targeted therapy in the coming years after more clinical trials are completed.
+More information on long-term side effects may emerge as ongoing clinical trials are completed.

 Talk With Others Who Understand